hfcs/self_setting_popper/README.md

 ## Design decisions and rationales
 * Use MG996R servo, MG90 micro servo are too weak to drive a light titanium mini-popper
+  * Each target needs to have it's own 3-5v power supply, MG966R can take up to 2.5A stall current when peaking out
 * Use adjustable servo driver, a simpler way in production and operation to drive and adjust each servo mechanically than micro controller, the part just cost 1.5 USD.
-* Interface each adjustable servo driver with a 3 pin interface, ground, 5v, in signal
+* Interface each adjustable servo driver with a 2 pins interface, ground, in signal (low level trigger)
-  * We can use a centralized 5V USB 2.0 power supply @500mA to drive all servos in parallel, each servo driver peaks at 5.5mA, that is more than 50 poppers we can drive
-  * Use JST SM 3 Pin connector for a locking connection easily sourced
+  * Use RJ45 socket, taking a TBD pair for the ground/input trigger for a locking connection easily sourcing off-the-shelf cable

 # Parts